 Bachelor of Arts (B.A.) - Now offered completely online, on campus or hybrid!

 The Emergency Management major at Kansas Wesleyan University, the only one of its kind in Kansas, instills in students the theoretical knowledge, practical skills, and sense of duty to step in to save lives and protect property.
-Courses can be taken completely online or on campus or in a combination hybrid program.
-Kansas Wesleyan’s expertise in this field is gaining national attention, with Emergency Management Degree Program Guideranking Kansas Wesleyan University #8 in the “20 Top Emergency Management Bachelor’s Degree Programs Under $23,000 Average Net 2014.”
+Courses can be taken completely online, on campus or in a combination hybrid program.
+Kansas Wesleyan’s expertise in this field is gaining national attention, with Intelligent ranking KWU's program among the top-60 in the country late in 2019.
+KWU also earned recognition as the best hybrid program.

 Unmanned aircraft systems (UAS), a.k.a. drones, are one of the hottest topics today.
 A quick search on Google for “drones” yields more than 88 million results.
 People are thinking out of the box about how to use drones.
 They include the obvious, like taking aerial photos and videos for fun or profit, to such imaginative ideas as pizza and package delivery.
 These vehicles are attracting everyone from weekend hobbyists to private investigators, to farmers interested in conducting crop and livestock aerial surveys.